What Are Must and Have to?

 Your friend must come with you,

-Please note that mustn't be only used in informal conversations and never in formal, written English.
+Please note that mustn't is only used in informal conversations and never in formal, written English.

-These two modal verbs are used to talk about a necessity and something that must be done.
+'Must' and 'have to' are both used to express a necessity or requirement, and to indicate that something is required to be done.
 Look at the following examples:

 Suggesting and Recommending Something